This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Fire is Scottie’s element.

 Fire is fragile and fleeting yet all-consuming and dangerous.
 It’s typically associated in our culture with passion and attractiveness.
-Fire produces light and warmth, as Scottie tries to shine light on this dark mystery (and keep Carlotta, represented by shadows, in check) and is initially caring to those around him.
+Fire produces light and warmth, as Scottie tries to shine light on this dark mystery (while keeping Carlotta, represented by shadows, in check) and is initially caring to those around him.
 Scottie has a fire going each time Madeleine/Judy appears in his apartment, and on the first and last of these three occasions he prompts her to sit by it.
-Initially it’s a comforting and a thoughtful gesture, but the second time it’s creepy and just the latest example of Judy getting burned by his singular passion.
+Initially it’s a comforting and a thoughtful gesture, but in the second act it’s creepy and just the latest example of Judy getting “burned” by his single-minded passion.
 There’s a great shot of Madeleine with the fire behind her, symbolizing Scottie’s blossoming passion and lust (or, perhaps, how dangerous that passion is).
-The fire escape sign outside Judy’s apartment tries to warn both of them to run away before they get burned by this passion.
+The fire escape sign outside Judy’s apartment tries to warn both of them to run away before they get burned by this passionate flame.
 Too much fire, or just getting too close, is deadly.
-Like lust, a small controlled sample can be nice but it can quickly become a raging inferno if left unchecked.
+Like lust, a small controlled sample might be nice but it can quickly become a raging inferno if left unchecked.

 Plants/Flowers